 Photograph The Apartment

-Once your house is ready for inspection, make sure that you take plenty of pictures of your apartment to keep for your records in case you are ever wrongly blamed by the landlord for damaging your apartment.
+Once your house is ready for inspection after a thorough home cleaning, make sure that you take plenty of pictures of your apartment to keep for your records in case you are ever wrongly blamed by the landlord for damaging your apartment.
 You can send these photos and a written description to your landlord or property manager and ask them to sign off on it.
 Mail the photographs to yourself as well, so that you have a postmark on the envelope to help prove the date that you cleaned the apartment before leaving.